Downloadable Publications (.pdf)

 N.D. de Graaf (2013) Secularization: Theoretical Controversies Generating Empirical Research. in Handbook of Rational Choice Social Research, R. Wittek, V. Nee, and Tom Snijders (eds.), Stanford University Press, pp. 322-354.

-Te Grotenhuis, M. M. Scholte, N.D. de Graaf and B. Pelzer.
-2015, The Between and Within Effects of Social Security on Church Attendance in Europe 1980-1998: The Danger of Testing Hypotheses Cross-Nationally.
+(with Manfred Te Grotenhuis, M. M. Scholte, and Ben Pelzer.
+2015).
+The Between and Within Effects of Social Security on Church Attendance in Europe 1980-1998: The Danger of Testing Hypotheses Cross-Nationally.
 European Sociological Review.
 31: 643-654.

 (with Emma Zang 2016) Frustrated Achievers or Satisfied Losers?
 Inter- and Intra-generational Social Mobility and Happiness in China.
 Sociological Science.
 3: 779-800.